The Stellar Mass Function in CANDELS and Frontier Fields: the build-up of low mass passive galaxies since z~3: Data set and methods

 Our sample comprises the CANDELS \citep{koekemoer11,grogin11} and the Hubble Frontier Fields \citep[HFF,][]{lotz17} programs.
 Even though CANDELS, with its almost 1000 arcmin$^2$, represents a good compromise in terms of area and depth, HFF observations allow us to push the analysis of the SMF further down in stellar mass thanks to the increased statistics at faint magnitudes.

-We used the official photometric catalogs \citep{barro19,galametz13,stefanon17,nayyeri17} and the latest photometric redshift release of Andrews et al. (subm.) for all CANDELS fields except GOODS-S, for which we adopted the new 43-bands catalog and photo-$z$ of \cite{merlin21}.
+We used the official photometric catalogs \citep{barro19,galametz13,stefanon17,nayyeri17} and the latest photometric redshift release of \cite{kodra22} for all CANDELS fields except GOODS-S, for which we adopted the new 43-bands catalog and photo-$z$ of \cite{merlin21}.

 For the HFF we only considered the parallel fields, and used the multiwavelength catalogs, photometric redshifts and lensing factors of \citealt{merlin16}, \citealt{castellano16} and \citealt{dicriscienzo17}, assembled within the ASTRODEEP project, for A2744, M0416, M0717 and M1149, and of \cite{pagul21} for AS1063 and A370.
 Given the modest lensing amplification in the parallel fields, we considered median magnification values for each field, ranging between 1 and 15\% (semi-interquartile ranges cover the interval 3-10\%).